-These documents (together, the "Note Prospectus") have been filed as part of a registration statement with the SEC, which may, without cost, be accessed on the SEC website as indicated above or obtained from BofAS or MLPF&S by calling 1-800-294-1322.
+These documents (together, the "Note Prospectus") have been filed as part of a registration statement with the SEC, which may, without cost, be accessed on the SEC website at www.sec.gov or obtained from BofAS by calling 1-800-294-1322.
 Before you invest, you should read the Note Prospectus, including this pricing supplement, for information about us, BAC and this offering.
 Any prior or contemporaneous oral statements and any other written materials you may have received are superseded by the Note Prospectus.
-Capitalized terms used but not defined in this pricing supplement have the meanings set forth in product supplement EQUITY-1.
+Certain terms used but not defined in this pricing supplement have the meanings set forth in the accompanying product supplement or prospectus supplement.
 Unless otherwise indicated or unless the context requires otherwise, all references in this document to "we," "us," "our," or similar references are to BofA Finance, and not to BAC.

 The Notes are our senior debt securities.
 Any payments on the Notes are fully and unconditionally guaranteed by BAC.
-The notes and the related guarantee are not insured by the Federal Deposit Insurance Corporation or secured by collateral.
-The notes will rank equally with all of our other senior unsecured debt, and the related guarantee will rank equally with all of BAC's other senior unsecured debt.
-Any payments due on the Notes, including any repayment of the principal amount, will be subject to the credit risk of BofA Finance, as issuer, and BAC, as guarantor.
+The Notes and the related guarantee are not insured by the Federal Deposit Insurance Corporation or secured by collateral.
+The Notes will rank equally in right of payment with all of our other unsecured and unsubordinated obligations, and the related guarantee will rank equally in right of payment with all of BAC's other unsecured and unsubordinated obligations, in each case, except obligations that are subject to any priorities or preferences by law.
+Any payments due on the Notes, including any repayment of the principal amount, will be subject to the credit risk of BofA Finance, as Issuer, and BAC, as Guarantor.